tmnestor/LayoutLM_annotation_ms/README.md

 # Using mapped Z: drive (recommended for our environment)
 ./prepare_annotations.py --network-share "Z:Document Understanding\information_extraction\gold\doc filter\2025 gold eval set"

-# Or simply use the drive letter for the root directory
+# Using an external output directory (for KFP prod environments)
+./prepare_annotations.py --output-dir /efs/shared/dev-de/ude5g

+# Quiet mode (minimal output)
-./prepare_annotations.py --network-share Z:
+./prepare_annotations.py --quiet
 ```

 This single script will:
 1. Read the list of images from `data/annotation_images.csv`
-2. Generate annotation files only for those images in the `annotation_labels/` directory
+2. Generate annotation files with extracted bounding box coordinates
-3. Create a master tracking file in `data/master.xlsx` with clickable hyperlinks
+3. Create a master tracking file with clickable hyperlinks
-4. Create separate annotator directories in `data/cases/` for each annotator
+4. Create separate annotator directories for each annotator
-5. Generate annotator-specific Excel files for each case in the annotator's directory
+5. Generate annotator-specific Excel files for each case
-6. Create an index file (`data/cases/index.xlsx`) with links to all annotator-specific case files
+6. Create an index file with links to all annotator-specific case files
 7. Provide a summary of how many images were processed

 ## Scripts